jissepo/FuseTester/scripts/README.md

 - Automatically starts on boot
 - Restarts on failure
 - Uses Python virtual environment
-- Runs as the 'pi' user with GPIO group access
+- Runs as the 'garage' user with GPIO group access
 - Has access to I2C interface

 **Service Commands:**